 If you're dealing with sticky or thick saliva, what remedies are there?
-First, it's a good idea to speak to your doctor or dentist to determine the cause, especially if it's an ongoing problem and you're unsure why it's occurring.
+First, it's a good idea to speak to your doctor or dental professional to determine the cause, especially if it's an ongoing problem and you're unsure why it's occurring.

 - Macmillan Cancer Support recommends leaning over a steaming bowl of hot water with a towel over your head to loosen thick saliva.

-If your thick saliva persists despite these at-home remedies, your doctor or dentist can recommend next steps to help you feel more comfortable.
+If your thick saliva persists despite these at-home remedies, your doctor or dental professional can recommend the next steps to help you feel more comfortable.
 If your saliva is feeling thicker than normal—don’t worry!
 There are treatments readily available so that you can get back to having a healthy, moisturized mouth and a confident smile.